Astros hold on to beat Rays and stay alive in the ALCS

 Back on the field, where each muffled charge was audible, Greinke yielded a single to Rays outfielder Austin Meadows.
 Megaphone Man thanked his audience and retired for the night.
 And on cue, as if spurred by a gust of karma, Randy Arozarena lined a score-knotting homer to left.

-With that swing, he became the third rookie with five homers in one postseason.
-Arozarena entered with eight extra-base hits and a .462 average in these playoffs.
-In the Rays’ dugout, outfielder Brett Phillips wrote an acrostic poem on a white tiny whiteboard.
-It used R-A-N-D-Y to spell out: “Rakes All Night Day Year.”

-But the next big swing belonged to Springer.
-By crushing that two-run shot, an inning after Arozarena tied it, Springer reclaimed the Astros’ all-time lead for postseason homers.
-His 19th came off a fastball that left Glasnow’s hand at 98 mph.
-It set up Baker’s high-wire act in the next half.
+But Springer had an answer.
+By crushing his two-run shot, an inning after Arozarena tied it, Springer reclaimed the Astros’ all-time lead for postseason homers.
+His 19th came off a fastball that left Glasnow’s hand and reached 98 mph.
+It set up Baker and Greinke’s high-wire act in the next half.

+“I’ve heard about them,” Baker said of watching Springer's homer reach the third deck of the old Western Metal Supply Co. building in left.
+“And I’ve seen it on ESPN.”

 Once the Rays hit back-to-back singles, the manager made his way to the mound.
 Pressly was warm and made it halfway down the steps out of Houston’s bullpen.
-Yet Baker wasn’t quite ready for Pressly.
+Yet Baker stopped Pressly right there.
 After a short chat, he left in Greinke to face Arozarena as the go-ahead run.
 Greinke responded by striking him out on a borderline check swing.

 That tallied two outs with two on.
 Ji-Man Choi then dribbled an infield single to load the bases.
 Greinke looked at Baker, figuring the 71-year-old would again emerge from the dugout.
 Greinke had not completed six innings since Sept.
 8. He had not topped 90 pitches since.
 Baker, though, pushed him for one more batter, utility man Mike Brosseau.

+“I usually don’t change my mind,” Baker said of what happened before Arozarena’s at-bat.
+Greinke never spoke and Baker, after leaving him in, says he muttered a prayer while retreating to the bench.
+“But I hadn’t had my mind really, really made up until I got out there and saw the look in Zack’s eyes and [catcher Martin Maldanado] was adamant about, you know, ‘He can get this guy.’ ”

+“It’s nice having someone have confidence in me,” Greinke added when asked what he told Baker after the inning.
+“Since I‘ve been here, they haven’t seemed to have confidence in my ability.
+It was nice having that happen at an important time like that.”

-And when Greinke struck him out, too — with a change-up below the zone — catcher Martin Maldanado clenched his free hand, punched his mitt through the air, pointed at Greinke and nodded as if his head were a greased seesaw.
-Greinke, typically stone-faced, the sort of guy who shrugs off any moment, allowed himself to grin.
-Baker and his club had juggled fire, stuck their fingers near the flames, and came out unburned and breathing.
+And when Greinke struck Brosseau out, too — with a change-up below the zone — catcher Martín Maldonado clenched his free hand, punched his mitt through the air, pointed at Greinke and nodded as if his head were a greased seesaw.
+Greinke, typically stone-faced, the sort of guy who shrugs off , allowed himself to grin.
+Baker and his club had juggled fire, stuck their fingers near the flames, and came out unscathed.
 They now have to do that three more times.